Irmlol/Irmlol/README.md

-  i'm Irmlol,
+  I'm Irmlol,
-  I am an aspiring Minecraft modder, and software disigner.
-  I am in the process of learning how to mod Minecraft.
-  (he/him)
+  I am studying computer science at university looking for a software design career I dabble in game dev, and minecraft modding (no finnished products) (he/him)